tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 		"product_type":"Storage and CDN",
 		"fun_description":"It can to migrate the data from local, AWS, Alibaba Cloud, Tencent Cloud, Baidu Cloud, Qiniu Cloud and etc. to JD Cloud Object Storage Service", "id":132,
-		"fun_introduce":"It can migrate the data from local, AWS, Alibaba Cloud, Tencent Cloud, Baidu Cloud, Qiniu Cloud and etc. to JD Cloud Object Storage Service", "product_name":"Object Storage Service",
+		"fun_introduce":"It can to migrate the data from local, AWS, Alibaba Cloud, Tencent Cloud, Baidu Cloud, Qiniu Cloud and etc. to JD Cloud Object Storage Service", "product_name":"Object Storage Service",
 		"fun_name":"Migration tool of Object Storage Service’s data is online" },
 	{
 		"product_type":"Storage and CDN",
-		"fun_description":"The Object Storage Service CDN return source traffic price is cut down by 52%, and the storage capacity price is cut down by 12%", "id":133,
+		"fun_description":"The Object Storage Service CDN back-to-source traffic price is cut down by 52%, and the storage capacity price is cut down by 12%", "id":133,
 		"fun_introduce":"The Object Storage Service CDN back-to-source traffic price is cut down by 52%, and the storage capacity price is cut down by 12%", "product_name":"Object Storage Service",